baconjs/bacon.js/README.md

 Why not RxJs or something else?

 - There is no "something else"
-- I want by bacon to be open source
+- I want my bacon to be open source
 - I want good documentation for my bacon
-- I think the Observable abstraction is not a good enough.
+- I think the Observable abstraction is not good enough.
 It leaves too much room for variations in behaviour (like hot/cold observables).
 I feel much more comfortable with EventStream and Property.
 - Bacon needs automatic tests.
 They also serve as documentation.
 - Because.